Funding update

 Timeline: 10-20 years

-Complete conversion to non-fossil fuel energy sources and alignment with EUI and TEDI targets.
+Complete conversion to non-fossil fuel energy sources and alignment with EUI targets.

 - Optional: Embodied carbon analysis